 - 4.2.1 A retail cannabis store shall not possess, keep, sell or provide any cannabis product at or from the store which has not been purchased directly from AGLC under the authority of the retail cannabis store licence unless the product has been purchased or transferred from another store (see Sections 5.5 and 7.2).
+(Amended Mar 2020 and Jun 2021) - 4.2.2 A licensee's products are subject to a six per cent wholesale markup.

+(Added Mar 2022)

-(Amended Mar 2020 and Jun 2021) - 4.2.2 (Deleted Nov 2019) - 4.2.3 (Deleted Jan 2022) - 4.2.4 AGLC may establish a minimum price for cannabis products sold in a retail cannabis store.
+- 4.2.3 (Deleted Jan 2022)

+- 4.2.4 AGLC may establish a minimum price for cannabis products sold in a retail cannabis store.
 Licensees are not permitted to sell below the minimum price or provide cannabis to customers free of charge.

 (Amended Nov 2018) - 4.2.5 Available quantities and related prices must be clearly displayed. - 4.2.6 Purchases cannot exceed 30 grams of cannabis or equivalent to one individual per visit.
 Equivalencies are outlined as per Schedule 3 of the Canada Cannabis Act: